fotahub/fotahub-device-sdk-esp8266/docs/getting-started/simple.md

 ## Usage

+### Create a FotaHub product

+Create a FotaHub product that represents your board in FotaHub as explained [here](../fotahub/create-product.md).
+It will be used to upload and provide firmware updates for the same.

 ### Get the FotaHub Device SDK for ESP8266

 If not yet done so, either clone or download and uncompress the [FotaHub Device SDK for ESP8266](https://github.com/fotahub/fotahub-device-sdk-esp8266) to a location of your choice on your machine.

 > &#x26A0; Make sure that the path to the location of the FotaHub Device SDK for ESP8266 on your machine does not contain any spaces.

-### Create a FotaHub product

-Create a FotaHub product that represents your board in FotaHub as explained [here](../fotahub/create-product.md).
-It will be used to upload and provide firmware updates for the same.

 ### Create and run initial firmware version

 1. Start the Visual Studio Code and open (`File > Folder...`) the `Simple` example included in the FotaHub Device SDK for ESP8266 (`<device-sdk-root>/examples/huzzah/simple`).

-2. Go to the `user_config.c` file and initialize the `WIFI_STATION_SSID` and `WIFI_STATION_PASSPHRASE` variables with the crentials of the Wi-Fi network you want to connect to with your board:
+2. Go to the `user_config.c` file and initialize the `WIFI_STATION_SSID` and `WIFI_STATION_PASSPHRASE` variables with the credentials of the Wi-Fi network you want to connect to with your board:

 ```c
 ICACHE_RODATA_ATTR